 Older buildings and other facilities in San Francisco may contain hazardous materials such as asbestos, PCBs and lead.
 The Planning Department, Department of Public Health, and other responsible agencies may require that a Phase I Environmental Site Assessment ("Phase I ESA") be prepared in conjunction with a specific project to determine the potential for hazardous materials to be present at, within, or beneath the surface of a building or a property.
 If the Phase I ESA determines a potential for hazardous materials or contamination to exist, further analysis ("Phase II Site Assessment") may be required.
-As part of a Phase II, soils or materials sampling may be required to test for the presence of hazardous materials.
-If such materials exist in a building when it is demolished or altered, or if soils are disturbed that may be contaminated, they could pose hazards to workers, neighbors, or the environment.
+As part of a Phase II, soils or materials cause in a building when it is demolished or altered, or if soils are disturbed that may be contaminated, they could pose hazards to workers, neighbors, or the environment.
 The removal of hazardous building materials, including lead-based paint and asbestos, is regulated by Chapter 34 of the San Francisco Building Code and Section 19827.5 of the California Health and Safety Code, respectively.
 PCBs are regulated under federal and state law.
 Byproducts of PCB combustion are known carcinogens and are respiratory hazards, so specific handling and disposal of PCBcontaining products is required.
 PCBs are most commonly found in lighting ballasts, wet transformers, and electrical equipment that uses dielectric fluids.
 PCBs are also occasionally found in hydraulic fluids.